KrazIvan/rail-network-simulator/README.md

 # rail-network-simulator #

-The program is an interactive rail network simulator that features options to advance time, see information on trains and get route information.
+The program is an interactive rail network simulator that features options to advance time, see information on trains, get route information, and generate maps of the entire current network.
 The program also simulates train delays.

 ## How the program is started and used. ##
 You start the program by simply running it, you will be prompted to input the name of a